History of Latin America

 Testimonies from Nunca Más, the report from Argentina’s Comisión Nacional sobre la Desaparición de Personas (National Commission on the Disappearance of Persons)

-A chapter from the autobiography of Rigobera Menchú, Noble Peace Prize Winner 1992
+A chapter from the autobiography of Rigoberta Menchú, Noble Peace Prize Winner 1992

-You must attach a signed and filled out copy of the Paper Checksheet to your first paper.
+You must attach a signed and filled out copy of the Paper Checksheet to both papers.

-You must attach a signed and filled out copy of the Paper Checksheet and the Paper feedback sheet to your second paper.
+You must attach a signed and filled out copy of the Paper feedback sheet to your second paper.

 We have created a webpage to help you with your research and writing for this and other history classes:

-If you have additional questions about format or footnoting, see Kate Turabian, A Manual for Writers of Term Papers, Theses and Dissertations.
+If you have additional questions about bibliographic format or footnoting, see The Chicago Manual of Style.
 Be sure to proofread your papers before turning them in.
 This will avoid embarrassing errors.
 Below are examples of correct footnotes:

 a first reference